Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Introduction

 \section{Introduction}

-Humans grasp objects with a purpose.
-However, such \textit{functional grasping}---grasping an object in a way that enables its intended use, beyond simply holding it—remains a significant challenge in dexterous manipulation.
+Humans grasp objects with intent, holding and operating them in ways that support natural use.
+We aim for robots to learn this form of \textit{functional grasping}, defined as grasping an object in a manner that enables its intended purpose during dexterous manipulation.
 For example, operating a power drill requires the fingers to be precisely positioned on the trigger.
-While prior work has made substantial progress in dexterous grasping, many studies focus on power grasps that merely hold the object in place, often applying nearly identical grasps to objects that actually require diverse poses for effective use~\citep{wang2023dexgraspnet, li2023gendexgrasp, liu2021synthesizing, wei2024d}.
-These methods commonly rely on force-closure estimation or reinforcement learning approaches~\citep{zhang2025robustdexgrasp, wan2023unidexgrasp++, qin2023dexpoint}.
-While learning functional affordances from images and object shapes has been explored~\citep{li2024shapegrasp, shaw2023videodex, brahmbhatt2019contactgrasp}, studies have shown that learning grasp poses from such high-dimensional data remains challenging and often requires additional human demonstrations to fine-tune the trained prior~\citep{shaw2023videodex, agarwal2023dexterous, singh2024hand}.
-High-quality human-collected datasets that account for functional constraints have been developed~\citep{brahmbhatt2019contactdb, yang2022oakink, taheri2020grab} and are commonly used to train robots for functional grasping~\citep{zhan2024oakink2, wei2024learning, aburub2025functional}, but they are expensive to scale.
+While prior work has made substantial progress in dexterous grasping, many studies focus on power grasps that hold the object in place, often applying nearly identical grasps to objects that actually require diverse poses for effective use~\cite{wang2023dexgraspnet, li2023gendexgrasp, wei2024d}.
+These methods commonly rely on force-closure estimation or reinforcement learning approaches~\cite{zhang2025robustdexgrasp, wan2023unidexgrasp++}.
+While learning functional affordances from images and object shapes has been explored~\cite{li2024shapegrasp, shaw2023videodex, brahmbhatt2019contactgrasp}, studies have shown that learning grasp poses from such high-dimensional data remains challenging and often requires additional robot demonstrations to fine-tune the trained prior~\cite{shaw2023videodex, agarwal2023dexterous}.
+High-quality human-collected datasets that account for functional constraints have been developed~\cite{brahmbhatt2019contactdb, yang2022oakink, wei2024learning} and are used to train robots for functional grasping; however, curating such accurate contact data is costly.